-To begin this process, the workgroup discussed various potential clinical scenarios for which the use of SSTR-PET might be considered.
-The scope of this workgroup was to focus on the appropriate use of SSTR-PET specifically for the diagnosis and management of NETs.
-For all scenarios, the relevant populations were men and women with NETs of any age, of any race, or of any geographic location (rural, urban, etc.).
+To begin this process, the workgroup discussed various potential clinical scenarios for which the use of SSTR PET might be considered.
+The scope of this workgroup was to focus on the appropriate use of SSTR PET specifically for the diagnosis and management of NETs.
+For all scenarios, the relevant populations were male and female NET patients of any age, race, or geographic location (e.g., rural or urban).

 The workgroup identified 12 scenarios for patients with NETs.
 The scenarios are intended to be as representative of the relevant patient population as possible for development of AUC.
 The resulting AUC are based on evidence and expert opinion regarding diagnostic accuracy and effects on clinical outcomes and clinical decision making as applied to each scenario.
-Other factors affecting the AUC recommendations were potential harm-including long-term harm that may be difficult to capture costs, availability, and patient preferences.
+Other factors affecting the AUC recommendations were potential harm-including long-term harm that may be difficult to capture-costs, availability, and patient preferences.